This week (February 22-28th) is National Eating Disorder Awareness Week!

 Content warning: mention of depression, self-harm, depression; discussion eating disorder and gender dysphoria.

 Contrary to popular narratives about eating disorders, I did not grow up hating my body or thinking I was fat.
 I struggled instead with a number of other things: I grew up fearing puberty and the feminizing changes everyone told me would happen.
 I only later learned this was a result of my gender dysphoria.
 I grew up with a lot of food rules.
 And I grew up in elite athletics.
 All of these factors brought attention to my body and my ability to control it – a perfect storm for the development of an eating disorder.
+So here is more about my experience.

 The summer before my junior year in high school, the summer of 2012, I broke my back in a biking accident that left me in a body brace for several months.
 This took away my number one vice, passion and pastime: swimming.
 Before my injury, I’d been training for 20+ hours a week and competing multiple times a month.
 In the emptiness that ensued without swim practice (which not only had been an outlet and something I loved, was also the main source of my social life), my mental health deteriorated.
 I began struggling with depression, self-harm, and most centrally: my eating disorder.